-All CUBE surfaces were analyzed using HydrOffice QC Tools Holiday Finder to determine if the surface contained holidays, as described in section 5.2.2.3 of the HSSD.
-The tool scanned the CUBE surfaces, identifying any holidays, and generated an S-57 file to illustrate the locations of holidays.
+The finalized 1 m CUBE surface was analyzed using HydrOffice QC Tools Holiday Finder to determine if the surface contained holidays, as described in section 5.2.2.3 of the HSSD.
+The tool scanned the CUBE surface, identifying any holidays, and generated an S-57 file to illustrate the locations of holidays.
+The tool determined no holidays were present within the sheet limits.